upeshp/MS4_KeepRolling/README.md

 _Tutorials_

-I used the Code Institute Boutiqu Ado Mini-Project by [Chris Zielinski](https://code-institute-room.slack.com/team/U9QSX6HCG) as the main basis of my own project.
+I used the Code Institute Boutique Ado Mini-Project by [Chris Zielinski](https://code-institute-room.slack.com/team/U9QSX6HCG) as the main basis of my own project.

 _Slack Community_